acflippo/Intro_to_Computer_Vision/README.md

    prompt> conda install -c conda-forge opencv
    </code></pre>

-7. To verify your environment, invoke the python interactive command prompt by typing "python" in your terminal.
+7. To verify your environment, invoke the python interactive command prompt by executing "python" in your terminal.

 <pre><code>
    prompt> python